I will allure her, and bring her into the wilderness, and speak tenderly unto her. (Hosea 2:16)

 Ace: Gift of material world, an opportunity, possibility of wealth if you work for it

-/ Ingratitude, lack of planning
+/ Ingratitude, lack of planning, fear of moving forward

 / Adaptability, grace under pressure, dreams coming true